 The Study Zone is a website created by the University of Victoria and its English Language Center ESL Lab.
 Unlike other sites that only focus on one key area of the English language, this site breaks the language down into areas such as grammar and vocabulary.
 Those who teach young students will find simple lessons that show students what different words mean in two different languages.
 Those who work with older students will find more challenging activities and quizzes that test students as their understanding grows.

 One of the top websites for ELL teachers is the Internet TESL Journal.
 This site features a full archive of the journal all the way back to 1995 and a dedicated projects section.
 The projects section includes various projects that are suitable for all ages including Conversation for the Classroom.
 This section includes hundreds of conversation topics that cover everything from celebrating holidays and how to act in the classroom to raising kids and breaking the ice among students.
 ELL teachers can use the site to find quizzes on English vocabulary and grammar too.

 The Learning Network

 The New York Times created The Learning Network as a way to help ELL and similar students understand the news of the day.
-According to the Department of Education of the State of New Jersey, this is one of the best online resources for ELL teachers.
 The site essentially takes the top news stories each day and breaks the stories down for students with limited understanding of the English language.
 It also offers activities and lessons based on those stories that teachers can use to make learning the language more fun.
 The site changes regularly to reflect the top stories every day.